turboapps/docs/deploying/to_a_workspace/a-workspace.md

 #### Azure Resources

-The lists below describe resources required to host SDW in Azure in a recommended configuration.
+The lists below describe resources required to host DW in Azure in a recommended configuration.
 We can add additional components to the base configuration if needed.
 Example of such a situation could be adding an NV6 Compute Pod for engineering applications.

 **VMs**: